Air gun laws: Canada

 Air guns with both a muzzle velocity greater than 152.4 meters per second (500 feet per second) and a muzzle energy greater than 5.7 joules (4.2 foot-pounds) are firearms for purposes of both the Firearms Act and the Criminal Code.
 Usually the manufacturer's specifications are used to determine the design muzzle velocity and energy.
 Air rifles that meet these velocity and energy criteria are generally classified as non-restricted firearms; however, some are classified as restricted or prohibited, depending on the exact design of the air rifle.
 Air pistols are classified as restricted if their barrel is longer than 105 mm or prohibited if their barrel length is 105 mm or less.
 The lawful possession of these air guns requires that the owner have a valid firearms licence and that the air gun be registered as a firearm.

 Air guns that meet the Criminal Code definition of a firearm, but that are deemed not to be firearms for certain purposes of the Firearms Act and Criminal Code are those that have a muzzle velocity of less than 152.4 meters per second (500 feet per second) and/or a maximum muzzle energy of 5.7 joules (4.2 foot pounds).
 Such air guns are exempt from licensing, registration, and other requirements under the Firearms Act, and from penalties set out in the Criminal Code for possessing a firearm without a valid licence or registration certificate.
 However, they are considered to be firearms under the Criminal Code if they are used to commit a crime.
 Low velocity replica air guns (under 366 feet per second) that are designed to resemble with near precision a firearm are considered a prohibited device and not permitted for ownership or purchase.
-Under the newly proposed Bill C-21, mid-velocity (366–500 feet per second) air guns that are designed to resemble with near precision a firearm will also become prohibited.
+Under Bill C-21, mid-velocity (366–500 feet per second) air guns (such as airsoft and some paintball guns) that are designed to resemble with near precision a firearm would have also became prohibited.
+However, it was quietly removed from the bill and despite the bill passing, air gun laws remained unchanged.
 The simple possession, acquisition and use of these air guns for lawful purposes is also regulated by provincial and municipal laws and by-laws.
 For example, some provinces may have set a minimum age for acquiring such an air gun.
 These air guns are exempt from the specific safe storage, transportation and handling requirements set out in the regulations supporting the Firearms Act.
 However, the Criminal Code requires that reasonable precautions be taken to use, carry, handle, store, transport, and ship them in a safe and secure manner.

 Carrying one of these firearms is permitted for those aged 13 or older.

 Suppressors for all firearms, including air guns, are prohibited in Canada.